mg25608/Pygame-Pong/README.md

 and more...

 ## Credits
-Premise, Development, and Execution - Michael G.
+Premise, development, and execution - Michael G.